zowe/sample-angular-app/README.md

 Copyright Contributors to the Zowe Project.
 # Using the Widget Library

-This branch acts as a tutorial, intended as a workshop session, which will teach you how to add App to App communication to a Angular App.
+This branch acts as a tutorial, intended as a workshop session, which will teach you how to add widgets from the widget library, @zlux/widgets, to an Angular App.
 The code here is the completed version, and serves as a reference.
 To complete this tutorial, you should either build off of a sandbox you have been using to complete the prior tutorials in sequential order, or, you can just [clone the previous tutorial branch here](https://github.com/zowe/sample-app/tree/lab/step-3-app2app-complete) and work from that.

+***NOTE:*** The widget library is still under review, so many details may change.
+This tutorial is intended to show how the widget library will be able to be used once it has stabilized.

 By the end of this tutorial you will:
 1. Know how to install and import the widget library into your application